mdolab/adflow/doc/performance.rst

 * viscPC = False
 * useMatrixFreedRdw = True

-SUmb will be able to run ~40\,000 cells/Gb of main memory.
+ADflow will be able to run ~40\,000 cells/Gb of main memory.
 This figure includes some additional overhead for the mesh movement algorithm as well.
 Increasing the amount of ILU fill, the ASM overlap, or subspace size will increase memory usage.
 The viscPC option will